-We recognise the importance of the Managmenet Plan to our work, and have been involved with development since the Vision and Objectives stage when Drakness was first introduced as an element of the Park's special gualities.
+We recognise the importance of the Management Plan to our work, and have been involved with development since the Vision and Objectives stage when Darkness was first introduced as an element of the Park's special gualities.
 We look forward to working with officers of the Park in the future on projects which seek to deliver shared aims around the night time environment- for people and nature.

 The work of the Board is entirely voluntary and achieved through negotiation and agreement.
-Neither the Board nor the organisation of the Bannau Brycheiniog National Park has statutory power to require improvements to lighting, neither does it control development around its borders, making the task of the board one of championing the
+Neither the Board nor the organisation of Bannau Brycheiniog National Park has statutory power to require improvements to lighting, nor does it control development around its borders, making the task of the board one of championing the benefits of dark sky enhancement and preservation.

-Geo Management Group.
+Geopark Management Group.

 We are the management group of the international Geopark designation covering the Western half of the National Park.
-The group brings together public, private, educational and charity sector organisations to support sustainable tourism, education and (geo) conservation We are part of the 'bottom-up' global geoparks movement which began in the early 2000s, now numbering c180 around the world, with just nine in UK.
-We were accepted into the European Geoparks Network in 2005, and became a UNESCO project in 2016.
-Although the BBNPA is the lead partner , we collaborate with NRW, academia, trade and outdoor activity bodies, wildlife and heritage bodies and representatives of various tiers of local government, for their complimentary expertise, perspective and funds.
+The group brings together public, private, educational and charity sector organisations to support sustainable tourism, education and (geo) conservation We are part of the 'bottom-up' global geoparks movement which began in the early 2000s, now numbering c180 around the world, with just nine in the UK.
+We were accepted into the European Geoparks Network in 2005 and became a UNESCO project in 2016.
+Although Bannau Brycheiniog is the lead partner, we collaborate with Natural Resources Wales, academia, trade and outdoor activity bodies, wildlife and heritage bodies and representatives of various tiers of local government, for their complimentary expertise, perspective and funds.

-Our RoleOur principle aim is to protect and promote a deeper understanding of the natural and cultural heritage of the western half of the Bannau Brycheiniog National Park, and encourage appropriate economic development based on sound sustainability principlesOur VisionOur vision would be the flourishing of vibrant communities living in harmony with healthy ecosystems, and welcoming visitors who bring benefits rather than create further issues.
-Whilst engendering a deeper understanding on part of residents and visitors alike of the inter-relatedness of geodiversity, biodiversity and a sustainable local economy.FutureWe will be further developing the geopark 'hub' at Craig Y Nos Country Park whist refershing our 'enterschi estivities extract the Connection We place want to expendent

-FutureWe will be further developing the geopark 'hub' at Craig Y Nos Country Park whistActionrefreshing our 'outreach' activities across the Geopark.
-We also want to expand along e coalfield fringe to help these communities better integrate into the geopark with the aim of improving health and economic outcomes.
+Our Role Our principle aim is to protect and promote a deeper understanding of the natural and cultural heritage of the western half of Bannau Brycheiniog National Park, and encourage appropriate economic development based on sound sustainability principles Our Vision Our vision would be the flourishing of vibrant communities living in harmony with healthy ecosystems, and welcoming visitors who bring benefits rather than create further issues, whilst engendering a deeper understanding on part of residents and visitors alike of the inter-relatedness of geodiversity, biodiversity and a sustainable local economy.
+Future Action We will be further developing the geopark 'hub' at Craig Y Nos Country Park whilst refreshing our 'outreach' activities across the Geopark.
+We also want to expand along the coalfield fringe to help these communities better integrate into the Geopark with the aim of improving health and economic outcomes.